-Hi there, I’m Leah McLaren journalist, novelist and most recently, author of the memoir Where You End and I Begin, just out in America (HarperCollins), Canada (Penguin Random House) and Britain (John Murray Press).
+Hi there, I’m Leah McLaren, an award winning journalist, novelist and most recently, author of the memoir Where You End and I Begin, just out in America (HarperCollins), Canada (Penguin Random House) and Britain (John Murray Press).
 It recently got a rave in The Guardian and a starred review in Publisher’s Weekly and you can buy it at any major or minor English Language book retailer or Amazon.

 I started my career as a columnist and feature writer for The Globe and Mail, Canada’s national broadsheet and in 2002 I was posted to the London bureau.
 After that I spent over a decade as the Europe correspondent for Maclean’s magazine.
-In addition to my most recent book, I’ve written two internationally-published novels and dabbled in screenwriting.
+I’ve written three internationally-published books and also work as a screenwriter and podcaster.
+I’m also a qualified writing coach and hypnotherapist.
+Feel free to email me at leahkmclaren@gmail.com if you’d like to book a one-to-one session.

 I cook and read and run in Kensal Green Cemetery near my house.
 William Thackery is buried there and whenever I jog pass his grave I think of how I once sat for the celebrated Canadian artist Joanne Tod who painted me as the social climbing arriviste Becky Sharp.
 (I agreed to the sitting before bothering to read the book.
 In my defence, I was 25.)